 Withdrawal and Refund Policies

 Siba's withdrawal and refund policies are outlined at length in the Catalog .
-Questions relating to withdrawal and refunds policies may be directed to email@example.com.
+A copy of the refund policy is also available by clicking here .
+Questions relating to withdrawal and refunds policies may be directed to firstname.lastname@example.org.

 Cost of Attendance